WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **John F. White**<br />
 **John Foster Dulles: Obituary**: 15 minute program, produced by the United States Information Agency and initially distributed by NET in 1959.
 It was originally shot on film.<br />
 **John Glenn Story**: 30 minute program, produced by NASA and initially distributed by NET in 1963.
 It was originally shot on film in color.<br />
-**Josh Logan with Elliot Norton**: 30 minute program, produced by WGBH and initially distributed by NET in 1963.
+**Josh Logan with Elliot Norton**: 30 minute program, produced by GBH and initially distributed by NET in 1963.
 It was originally shot on videotape.<br />
 **Journey of the Fifth Horse**: 130 minute program, produced by NET and initially distributed by NET in 1966.
 It was originally shot on videotape in black and white.  *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br/>
 **Journey Toward Progress**: 30 minute program, produced by NET and initially distributed by NET in 1963.
 It was originally shot on videotape.<br />
 **Julius Caesar**: 2 hour program, produced by BBC and initially distributed by NET in 1971.
 It was originally shot in color. *Aired as an episode of [NET Playhouse Biography](/about-the-american-archive/projects/net-catalog/series/net-playhouse-biography).*<br/>